5-ingredient balls packed with greens and healthy fats. Kale, coconut butter, and avocado with protein powder and unrefined coconut sugar.

 Instructions

 - To soften your coconut butter, add the entire jar to a bowl of hot water in the sink and allow it to sit for 15-30 minutes, changing the water if it gets cold.
-Remove from the water and check the consistency by stirring with a knife and adding back to the water if it needs more heat to soften.
+Remove the jar from the water and check the consistency by stirring with a knife and adding back to the water if it needs more heat to soften.
 Smoother coconut butter is best for this recipe.

-- After 30 minutes, roll chilled dough into ~1.5 TBSP balls.
-Roll in optional hemp hearts and serve immediately.
-Store in the fridge for 5-7 days or freeze for long term storage.
+- After 30 minutes, roll the chilled dough into ~1.5 TBSP balls.
+Roll in optional hemp hearts and serve them immediately.

 - Category: Snack, Dessert, Bliss Balls